SabaAhmadi/sabaahmadi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in computer science at University of Maryland, College Park.
-My research is on algorithms and its applications to societal aspects of AI/ML.
+I am interested in combinatorial optimization, approximation algorithms, learning theory, and the social aspects of algorithms.
 My advisor is Prof. [Samir Khuller](http://www.cs.umd.edu/users/samir/).